waitingcheung/ARTrailer/README.md

 </plist>
 ```

 Note: You need [quota](https://developers.google.com/youtube/v3/getting-started#quota) for the YouTube Data API to send a query request.
-To test it without quota, you may hard code the video id in the YouTube url.
+To test video overlay without quota, you may hard code the [videoId](https://github.com/waitingcheung/ARTrailer/blob/2691fb98e20361bf381ac1011f363076755a2b64/ARTrailer/ViewController.swift#L349) in the YouTube url.

 ## Run the AR Session and Process Camera Images